Find Affordable College Courses

 $6,908 Average Tuition & Fees

 Our 2023 rankings named Milwaukee Area Technical College the best value school in the Great Lakes Region for general visual and performing arts students.
-MATC is a fairly large public school located in the city of Milwaukee.
+MATC is a large public school located in the large city of Milwaukee.

 The excellent programs at University of Wisconsin - Whitewater helped the school earn the #2 place on this year’s ranking of the best general visual and performing arts schools in the Great Lakes Region .
 Located in the town of Whitewater, UW - Whitewater is a public college with a large student population.